sayanamanikanta/Interview-Prep/Angular/README.md

 12. ### SwitchMap
     The Angular SwitchMap maps each value from the source observable into an inner observable, subscribes to it, and then starts emitting the values from it.
 It creates a new inner observable for every value it receives from the Source

-    **[⬆ Back to Top](#table-of-contents)**
+    **Note** switchMap cancels previous HTTP requests that are still in progress, while mergeMap lets all of them finish **[⬆ Back to Top](#table-of-contents)**

 13. ### Map Reduce and Filter